Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 - Japanese without specified tone

-When you choose to translate Japanese without specifying the tone, O.Translator will automatically adjust based on the context and select an appropriate tone for the translation.
+When you choose to translate Japanese without specifying the tone, O.Translator will automatically adjust based on the context to select the appropriate tone for translation.

-Usually, the translated text is both accurate and appropriate, but sometimes there may be inconsistencies in the tone throughout the entire text.
+Typically, the translated text is both accurate and appropriate, but sometimes the tone of the entire text may not be completely consistent.

 - Japanese with specified tone

-When you choose to translate Japanese with a specified tone, O.Translator ensures that the tone and level of politeness are consistent throughout the entire document, thus avoiding issues with mixed tones.
+When you choose to translate Japanese with a specified tone, O.Translator ensures that the tone and level of politeness are consistent throughout the document, thus avoiding issues of mixed and inconsistent tones.

 This is particularly important in formal documents.

-For especially formal occasions, it is recommended to use a specified tone for translation to ensure the document consistently maintains politeness and tone.
+For particularly formal occasions, it is recommended to use a specified tone for translation to ensure the document consistently maintains politeness and tone.

 At other times, O.Translator can automatically adjust the tone based on context, which usually results in a natural and appropriate translation.